pvergnory/chess/README.md

 ## Building an engine

-To build any of these two engines, use build.bat on Windows or build.sh on Linux with as argument the engine name ("chess" or "chess_pengy").
+To build any of these two engines, use build.bat on Windows or build on Linux with as argument the engine name ("chess" or "chess_pengy").
 The script will build the two engine variants: with a GUI and GUI-less ('x' added to name end).

 Example on Windows: